MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 ## Macro 2.1

 The last iteration took all the feedback and tried to improve the instructions, the interaction and the visuals of the apps.
 App 1 is a Theremin-like musical instrument where you can control pitch on the Y axis (vertical) and select between two effects and two instruments on the X axis (horisontal).
-This iteration have less fucntionalities than the previous iteration, as feedback from users showed that people had problems with unintended output.
-Still it is a problem that the app interpret all movement as input, and the next step will be to teach the system to seperate between different kinds of gestures.
+This iteration has less functionality than the previous iteration, as feedback from users showed that people had problems with unintended output.
+Still it is a problem that the app interprets all movement as input, and the next step will be to teach the system to separate between different kinds of gestures.